An unofficial Warhammer 40,000 Short Story

 Written by Benjamin Miller

-Fifteen hours after Thalactis and Scratch Company I’s discovered critical intelligence it is passed along heavily encoded channels and the battered but still breathing ship Vorakadence, an old Viper Class Sloop receives a communique.
+Fifteen hours after Thalactis and Scratch Company I’s discovery of critical intelligence, it is passed along heavily encoded channels and the battered but still breathing ship Vorakadence, an old Viper Class Sloop, receives a communique.
 Captain Avrandes, feeling almost as battered and worn as his ship, reads it.

-Avrandes sighs with exasperation.
+Avrandes sighed with exasperation.
 Under normal circumstances a prize target like this would be something he’d be loath to pass up, but this was far from normal circumstances.

 Their powerful Auger Array had at some point also suffered damage during their last battle for Feltriesh, though how this had happened had not yet been explained to Avrandes.
 The initial report by the Techpriest simply reported vast circuitry failures throughout the system, nothing too serious and with proper cabling could easily be repaired, but they did not have proper cabling.
 The Techpriests were endeavoring to find a workaround.

-This had been the only reason he hadn’t simply made a run for the far side of the system already, they were terrifyingly blind, their long range capability spotty at best, they’d have no way of knowing if they were sailing into an ambush until they’d already walked up the front step and rang the doorbell.
+This had been the only reason he hadn’t simply made a run for the far side of the system already; they were terrifyingly blind, their long range capability spotty at best.
+They’d have no way of knowing if they were sailing into an ambush until they’d already walked up the front step and rung the doorbell.
 What good was all their speed if they couldn’t use it properly…

 To make matters worse, the rear void shield generators were severely overtaxed in their retreat from their initial encounter with the Chaos fleet, luckily they held out long enough to preserve the engines, but key hardware in the generators had been damaged and they’d only had the parts to repair some of them, leaving their stern with spotty protection at best.
 Another retreat could cost it all for them.